tytydraco/yessleep/out/My_Date_is_Terrified_of_me_and_I_dont_know_why_Finale.md

 As the Slick man got back in his position, resting his foreheads on the counter and two of his foundations up the wall and into the medicine cabinet, We felt each other.
 Without touching, we both seemed to take a moment to feel what the other was feeling.
 I leaned in, and I kissed the forehead I never do.
 Letting the slick man know that I see all of him as he sees all of me.

 With this new understanding I felt comfortable taking creative freedom for the first time in a long time.
 I cleaned up.
-Dumped 4 of the bodies in the hills about an hour and a half from here, but the third.
-The officer that was still breathing.
+Dumped 4 of the bodies in the hills about an hour and a half from here, but the 5th, The officer that was still breathing.
 He is the slick man’s.
 This will help us, this is what our pep talks were missing.
 Now he’ll be able to blink.
 Now he’ll be able to speak.